mocks-server/website/docs/get-started-routes.md

 ## API

-The standard format for defining a route is to declare an object containing:
+The format for defining a route is to declare an object containing:

 * __`id`__ _(String)_: Used as a reference for grouping routes in different "mocks", etc.
 * __`url`__ _(String|Regexp)_: Path of the route.
 Mocks Server uses `express` under the hood, so [you can read its docs](https://expressjs.com/en/guide/routing.html) or the [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) documentation for further info about how to use routing.